clivelo/clivelo.github.io/_posts/2023-01-09-the-fundamentals-of-oop-in-python.md

 ## Static method and class method
 Recall that our `introduce()` method needed to access object attributes through the `self` keyword, which is why we have to include `self` as an argument when declaring the method.
 But what if the method does not need to access or modify any object attributes?

 A method that does not access or modify object or class attributes is called a **static method**.
-Let us implement a simple method `say_hi()` that just prints `hi` to the console.
-Since this method does not depend on any attributes, we can declare this method as a static method by adding a `@staticmethod` **decorator** above the method declaration, and we will not need to put `self` as an argument.
+Let us implement a simple `say_hi()` method that just prints `hi` to the console.
+Since this method does not depend on any attributes, we can declare this method as a **static method** by adding an `@staticmethod` **decorator** above the method declaration, and we will not need to put `self` as an argument.
 Without going into too much detail, a decorator basically allows us to modify the behavior of a function.

 ```python
 class Student: